Solving Starbucks Problems – 1. Loss of Theatre

 - Tamp (press down) with proper pressure on the ground coffee in the portafilter.

 - Pull shot for the right amount of time (Starbucks has guideline range of 18 to 23 seconds).
 This means that the 2 ounces of water pressurized by the espresso machine takes 18 to 23 seconds to flow through the finely ground coffee.

-- Visually inspect espresso shot in shot glass for indication of quality – distinctive three layers – heart, body and crema.
+- Visually inspect espresso shot in the shot glass for indication of quality – distinctive three layers – heart, body, and crema.

 - Rinse portafilter under hot water, ready for next espresso shot.

 GOOD SHOT – If the shot takes 18 to 23 seconds and looks good, it’s okay to use in a beverage.

 BAD SHOT – If it comes out too quickly or too slowly, it means that something isn’t correct, it would taste awful, so you need to pull another shot.

 - To correct, the barista needs to determine if one, a combination, or all of these is wrong… wrong grind, wrong dose, wrong tamp, wrong timing.

 A skilled barista can probably make a single adjustment to compensate and get the next shot just right.
 At times, however, it may take 3, 4 or 5 trials to get the shot perfect.
 Quality is the key.